NiallSom/ogham-transliterator/README.md

 - `--image`: Path to the image you would like to run the defined model on
 - `--labels`: Path to defined labels json file
 - `--heatmap`: Define whether you want the heatmap of focus points or not
+- `--train`: Define whether you want to train the model or not
+-
 Example:
 ```bash
 python model/client.py --model model/saved_model --image G.png --heatmap